mvolkmann/blog/src/vifm.md

 To display icons before files of specific types add lines like the following in the `vifmrc` configuration file and restart `vifm`.
+Note that file types are surrounded by single colons and file patterns are surrounded by double colons.

 ```text
 set classify='  :dir:'